 Naturgy has temporarily closed its shops and suspended its preventive maintenance visits, in accordance with the instructions of the National Alert Plan.
 Even so, the company has stepped up all its remote assistance resources and will continue its work to attend to your needs::

 on its website's Customer Area and on social networks, or by telephone:

 Customer care: 900 100 25

 Contracting: 900 649 250

 Servigas Emergencies, Emergencias Servigas, Servielectric, Servihoga: 900 40 80 80

 Employees from various areas and all the countries our company operates in have been keen to share how they work on social networks, from critical positions, to ensure that energy is supplied to every home and key infrastructure.
 Their aim then has been to launch messages of support, whether from their field work or from their remote work place, to convey what their daily work is like while they ensure power supplies and highlight the importance of energy.

 Special plan for its workers

-Naturgy has directly instructed all its employees in Spain, Portugal and France to work from home, except for staff performing critical energy-supply operations.
+Naturgy has directly instructed all its employees to work from home, except for staff performing critical energy-supply operations.
 This measure was taken as an extra precaution to safeguard the health and safety of our collaborators and their families, while guaranteeing the correct activity of its business and corporation operations to meet this service.

 In addition, it has also made its working times more flexible for all its workers, enabling them to adapt working times and days according to the specific work-life balance of each employee.